hoidn/btx/btx/processing/xpp/README.md

 ## Pipeline Components

-The BTX pipeline consists of the following stages, connected as shown below:
+The pump-probe diffraction analysis pipeline consists of the following stages, connected as shown below:

 ```
             LoadData